Jannik-Schilling/generate_swmm_inp/README.md

 ## Workflow
 ### 0 Install
 - the generate_swmm_inp plugin in QGIS (from the official QGIS plugin repository or from zip-file)
-- if needed: the python packages "pandas" and "openpyxl":
+- if needed: the python package "pandas":
     - for windows: https://landscapearchaeology.org/2018/installing-python-packages-in-qgis-3-for-windows/
     - for linux, install via pip
 - [SWMM](https://www.epa.gov/water-research/storm-water-management-model-swmm) or other software to run the simulation ([see Links below](#further-useful-packages))